 AKA ABM Lite, a one-to-few strategy that affects personalization across a larger set of accounts.
 You should group these accounts by markets or sub-niches within a market.

 So, let’s say you provide endpoint security services to the healthcare sector.
-Your cybersecurity lead generation campaign can target accounts in pharmaceuticals, medical devices, and health insurance.
+Your cybersecurity lead generation campaign can target accounts in pharmaceuticals, medical devices like X-Ray machines, and health insurance.